wilkofm/capstone-project/README.md

 Back end

-MySQL Database branch
+Models branch

 - This is the branch where I will set up and implement the code that will run the database

-Models branch

 - This is the branch where I will create the models in my database

 Routes branch